jayield/rapper/README.md

  - The Identity Map implements a LRU cache.
 They have a limit of what they can hold in memory, and when it reaches the limit, they will delete the least-read elements.

+ - All domain objects must implement interface DomainObject and each domain object must have a field called version and the same for the DB tables.

+ - The domain object classes must have the same name as respective DB table, same for the fields/rows.

+ - The field corresponding to the primary key must have the annotation @Id.
+If it is a composed key it is needed to create a class that contains the keys and respective names, the domain object must have field of that class and mark it with the annotation @EmbeddedId.

 ### Rules
 You must create an environment variable to connect to the DB. <br />
 The environment variable must have the following format: